python-doc-ja/py27-intl/library/turtle.rst

 .. function:: distance(x, y=None)

-   :param x: 数または数のペア/ベクトルまたはタートルのインスタンス
+   :param x: a number or a pair/vector of numbers or a turtle instance
-   :param y: *x* が数ならば数、そうでなければ ``None``
+   :param y: a number if *x* is a number, else ``None``

-   タートルから与えられた (x,y) あるいはベクトルあるいは渡されたタートルへの距離を、
-   タートルのステップを単位として測った値を返します。
+   Return the distance from the turtle to (x,y), the given vector, or the given other turtle, in turtle step units.

    .. doctest::